Over the years, there has been a ton of confusion about carbs.

-Over the years, many diet plans have labeled carbs as enemy #1, and we’ve been discouraged from eating them.
-The truth is you NEED carbs.
+The truth is we need carbs.
 In fact, they are essential to our health.
-Carbohydrates are one of the macronutrients, along with protein and fat, that serve as our main source of energy, so we can function properly everyday.
+Carbohydrates are one of the basic macronutrients, along with protein and fat, that serve as our main source of energy, to help our bodies function properly everyday.

-You’ve heard about glucose, right?
-Glucose is the fuel that the brain uses to produce the energy we need for pretty much everything we do – our movement, thinking, creativity, and even sleeping.
+The brain needs fuel to produce the energy we need for pretty much everything we do – our movement, thinking, creativity, and even sleeping.
 That fuel comes from glucose.

-Because the neurons in the brain cannot store glucose, they depend on a continuous supply to be pumped in through the bloodstream.
+Because the neurons in the brain cannot store the glucose, they depend on a continuous supply to be pumped in through the bloodstream.
 How does that glucose get to our bloodstream?
 From carbs.

-The “simpler” a carbohydrate is, the faster is gets into our system and the faster the sugar reaches our bloodstream.
-Translation: more spikes in insulin.
-Over time, this puts us at risk for heart disease and diabetes.
+The “simpler” a carbohydrate is, the faster it gets into our system and the faster the glucose (sugar) reaches our bloodstream.

-The time it takes to break down the carbohydrate and actually put it to use provides us with a more steady flow of energy, so simple is not better.
+The time it takes to break down the carbohydrate and actually put it to use provides us with a more steady flow of energy, so complex, not simple carbs, are definitely better.